zoltan-dulac/i18n-tools/README.md

   | # Locales | en_CA | fr_CA | ru_RU | ja_JP | ... |
   | form.header.name | Name | Nom | Имя | 名前 | ... |
   | form.header.address | Address | Addresse | Адрес | 住所 | ... |

+  Things to keep in mind:

-  (Note: this format *will* change when this script supports more than two locales).
-All rows that have a `#` as the first character in the `A` cell will act as a comment and will not be extracted to the property file.)
+  1. All rows that have a `#` as the first character in the `A` cell will act as a comment and will not be extracted to the property file.)
+  2. The row that is an a cell labelled "# Locales" will contain the locales to be translated to.
+I usually use [IETF language tags](https://en.wikipedia.org/wiki/IETF_language_tag) for the locale names, but you can technically use whatever strings you want.

 This repo also contains an `example` directory that contains an example spreadsheet and sample output from the spreadsheet.
 The out `properties` file was created using the following command: